fnalways/terminus-docs/docs/manual/tutorials/set-custom-domain.md

     2024-12-17T21:00:58.086+0800        Password: 2uO5PZ2X
     ```

-3. Open the Olares activation wizard in your browser using the given URL, and follow the on-screen instructions to finalize Olares activation.
+3. Open the Olares activation wizard in your browser using the given URL, and follow the on-screen instructions to complete the activation.
 Learn more in [Activate Olares](../get-started/install-olares-general-linux.md#activate-olares).

-Congratulations!
-Your custom domain is now ready to be used with Olares.
-Now you can access Olares with a custom domain like `desktop.justtest1953.xxxx.cloud`.
+After completing these steps, your Olares installation will be accessible via your custom domain.

 ## Learn more